-Orthotics are custom-made shoe inserts, developed from an electronic scanning or a plaster cast of the foot, which is form-fitted to the foot.
+Orthotics are custom-made shoe inserts, developed from an electronic scan of the foot.
 An orthotic is designed to guide the mechanics of the foot to a precise degree which help the muscles and tendons to perform more efficiently.
 It provides the support, stability, cushioning, and alignment necessary to keep the feet, ankles, and lower body comfortable, healthy, and pain-free.
 The most effective orthotics are custom-made devices that are crafted to meet the specific needs of a particular individual.

-There are different types of orthotics designed for different activities, various shoe gear and various foot ailments.
+As our orthotics are fully customised, we can offer different types for different activities.
+We can do sports versions for more support during vigorous activity.
+We can offer a less bulky version to fit into most work shoe styles.
 People wearing orthotics may experience relief from previous pain and symptoms, and prevent recurrence of foot, leg and other skeletal pains and conditions.

 Orthotics fall into three broad categories: rigid, soft and semi-rigid.